menadouassim/HETIC_startup_Hackathon_sonalyze/README.md

 ---
-## 4.the results of all action performed are in the exports folder !!!
+## 4.the results of all actions performed are in the exports folder !!!

+you can view the results and progress of the ai agent in the terminal and follow it along as it works it magic